 There is no "showing" your little one how to play with a Montessori toy because there is no "one way" to play with them.
 Instead, children take the lead in testing how to use a Montessori toy and experiment with whatever applications they dream up.

-Thus, a child doesn't have to play with a passive toy one "right" way; they can play with them in any way within the boundaries set by the parents (like "don't hurt others," "toys stay in your room," or "don't throw them," for example).
+Thus, a child doesn't have to play with a passive toy one "right" way; she can play with them in any way within the boundaries set by her parents (like "don't hurt others," "toys stay in your room," or "don't throw them," for example).

 Essentially, giving your little one a Montessori toy is like giving them a paintbrush and a blank canvas.
-He or she may draw whatever they want; they've simply got to figure it out themselves.
+She may draw whatever she wants; she's simply got to figure it out herself.

 Do Montessori Toys Actually Work?

 Yes, Montessori toys actually work!
-A study in recent years comparing the well-being of adults who attended private or public school entirely with those who had at least two years of Montessori education in childhood showed significant benefits (source).
+A recent study comparing the well-being of adults who attended private or public school entirely with those who had at least 2 years of Montessori education in childhood found significant benefits (source).

-This particular study compared the well-being of 1,905 American adults from a variety of socio-economic backgrounds, races, ethnicities, genders, and schooling aged 18 to 81.
+This particular study compared the well-being of 1,905 American adults from a variety of socio-economic backgrounds, races, ethnicities, genders, and educational levels aged 18 to 81.
 The purpose was to determine whether having at least two years of Montessori education helped create thriving adults (source).

-Designers create Montessori toys by the principles of Montessori education, which promotes self-directed play and learning by exploration.
-Children learn social skills, communication skills, and how to properly express their emotions through playing with toys and games; playing is an integral part of their development (source).
+Designers create Montessori toys based on the principles of Montessori education, which promote self-directed play and learning through exploration.
+Children learn social and communication skills and how to properly express their emotions through play with toys and games; play is an integral part of their development (source).

 What is Montessori Education?

-As you can imagine, Montessori education aims to foster a sense of self-discipline, a hunger for learning, confidence in exploration, problem-solving skills, and independent creativity.
+As you can imagine, Montessori education aims to foster self-discipline, a hunger for learning, confidence in exploration, problem-solving skills, and independent creativity.

 The theory is that children instinctively want to learn and will do so if the environment allows them to.
-By providing an open space with passive toys laid out logically, young kids will move freely from activity to activity and spontaneously return to those they haven't mastered yet.
+By providing an open space with passive toys arranged logically, young kids will move freely from activity to activity and spontaneously return to those they haven't yet mastered.

 Every parent who has taken twenty minutes to sit still and watch their little one play with random kitchen utensils can see this very concept!
-They may not get it right at first, but they will certainly return to a utensil again and again until they make it work the way they want it to.
+They may not get it right at first, but they will certainly return to a utensil again and again until they make it work the way they want.

 Pillars of Montessori Education